RonenNess/sini/README.md

 - Better handling properties with only getter or only setter when converting to objects and back.
 - Added option to register custom serializers for converting object to ini file.

+# 1.1.0

+- Added tests.
+- Removed `CreateDefaults()` for ini config.
+Just create an empty instance instead.
+- Fixed comments.
+- Renamed the config key for multiline to `MultilineContinuation` and turned it into a string to support multiple characters.

 # License

 SINI is distributed with the permissive MIT license.